Neck Injury Attorneys in Louisiana

 Symptoms of Neck Injuries

 Neck and back injury symptoms can vary widely depending on the type and severity of your injury.
-However, common symptoms include
+Common symptoms of neck injuries can include

-- Difficulty turning the head or back, and stiffness
+- Difficulty turning the head or back, as well as stiffness

 - Headaches and pain